 David McMurry (Cinematographer) is based in Marin County, California.
 His documentary subjects range from rock 'n roll heroes to hummingbirds, and he thinks some of the most interesting stories are found in the hinterlands of the country, where he spent his childhood being raised on an elixir of god, guns and football.
 David has been a long-time collaborator with Payne on a number of documentary films, including The Flaming Lips, U.F.O.'s at the Zoo (Warner Bros.), Okie Noodling II (American Public Television), and Sweethearts of the Prison Rodeo (HBO Documentary Films).
 His television work has been seen on MTV and PBS, and his commercial clients include VISA, Hewlett-Packard, Peet's Coffee, and Nike.
 His first film, Atomic City, is currently in post-production.

-Matt Leach (Producer) is a producer/director/editor who has spent the past decade sharing the strange and wonderful stories of Oklahoma.
+Matt Leach (Editor/Producer) is a producer/director/editor who has spent the past decade sharing the strange and wonderful stories of Oklahoma.
 His early claim to fame was directing the music video Midnight Vignette, voted one of the top-ten indie videos of 2008 by MTV.
 He transitioned into commercial editing, working on high profile political campaigns and national commercials and XBOX titles.
 His work in documentary began co-directing and co-producing This Land a thought provoking and delicately crafted television series on life in Middle America with pieces featured on PBS.
 He produced and edited his first feature film This May Be The Last Time (AMC / Sundance International) that premiered at the Sundance Film Festival 2014 and screened at MoMA.